osilkin98/osilkin98/README.md

 Hi!

-My name is Oleg, I love building web applications.
+My name is Oleg, I love building full-stack web applications.
 My favorite technologies to build with are:
 - Golang
 - TypeScript